All Episodes

 Thank you, Mr. President.

-Thank you, um, Mr. Musk.
+Thank you, Mr. Musk.

-I just wondered if that's if you had heard uh otherwise and if you had heard anything about members of the cabinet who weren't happy with the way things were going.
+I just wondered if that's if you had heard otherwise and if you had heard anything about members of the cabinet who weren't happy with the way things were going.

-Uh unless the cabinet speak just for a second.
+And let the cabinet speak just for a second.

-Is anybody unhappy with Elon?
+Is anybody unhappy with you?

-If you are, well throw them out of here.
+If you are, we'll throw them out of here.

-So go ahead, Elon Grace.
+So go ahead, Elon.

-So uh I and I do not give false praise.
+So, and I do not give false praise.

-This this is an incredible group of people.
+This is an incredible group of people.

-Uh I don't think such a talented team has actually ever been assembled.
+I don't think such a talented team has actually ever been assembled.

-I think it's literally the best cabinet the country's ever had, and I think the company should be incredibly appreciative of the people in this room.
+And I think the company should be incredibly appreciative of the people in this room.

-Uh uh Mr. President, thank you, Mr. Musk.
+Mr. President, thank you.

 Is there a timeline in place for next moves for people being fired?